ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 ## value

-The optional `--value` option, together with `match-property`, filters the Repository content that the command exports.
+The optional `--value` option, together with `match-property`, filters the repository content that the command exports.
 `value` defines which values of the `match-property` should be included in the export.

 For example, to export only Article content items, use the `content_type_identifier` match property with `article` as the value: